 My rule of thumbs has always been, if allowed by the personal finance stand point, to buy instead of renting.
 Too many plus points in favour of the first option.
 At the end of the day, when renting you are paying the housing loan on behalf of the landlord with him, at the end, getting the equity and you nothing, worth it?
 Finally, no matter what direction you will take, make sure it will be an informed one based on your financial situation, current employment/income situation and lifestyle.

 When the time comes for you to make a decision on rent or buy, take a little bit of time to go through this article, check your financial stress point and, once cleared everything, proceed.
 A famous quote says, “In Real Estate Do Not Wait To Buy But Buy And Then Wait” or the longer you hold a property the higher will be your capital gain!

-Follow SCP Property on LinkedIn and visit our website for an update on the latest projects.
-You can also get in touch with our sales consultants to check on availability and pricing resting reassured we always plan, design and build all our projects with the users in mind.
+Follow SCP Property on LinkedIn and visit their website for an update on the latest projects.
+You can also get in touch with the sales consultants to check on availability and pricing resting reassured they always plan, design and build all our projects with the users in mind.